set-soft/sd_webui_rx5500/README.md

 allocation strategy.
 But isn't mentioned in the
 [HIP (ROCm) semantics](https://pytorch.org/docs/stable/notes/hip.html).
 I think the confusion comes from the error printed by PyTorch when you run out of VRAM, it mentions *PYTORCH_HIP_ALLOC_CONF*.
 Note the difference, HIP, not CUDA.
-By I suspect this is some misleading print.
+But I suspect this is some misleading print.

 I tried the above mentioned variables and didn't notice any change, which is understandable.
+The option is included anyways.

 Other people suggests using *--disable-nan-check*.
 I couldn't see any measurable difference using it for RX5500XT, and it sounds like a bad idea, a [NaN](https://en.wikipedia.org/wiki/NaN) is indication of